MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 - [Finish setting up the provider](#finish-setting-up-the-provider)

 > [!IMPORTANT]
-> The steps for setting up Active Directory Federation Services (AD FS) might vary depending on the version of your AD FS server.
+> The steps for setting up AD FS might vary depending on the version of your AD FS server.

 ## Set up AD FS in Power Pages